 |---|---|---|

-/approvals | Set what Codex can do without asking first. | Relax or tighten approval requirements mid-session, such as switching between Auto and Read Only. |
+/permissions | Set what Codex can do without asking first. | Relax or tighten approval requirements mid-session, such as switching between Auto and Read Only. |

 /compact | Summarize the visible conversation to free tokens. | Use after long runs so Codex retains key points without blowing the context window. |